steadylearner/Python-Blog/posts/React/How to use Webpack with React.md

 }
 ```

-It will used to represent the total layout of your React Project.
+It will be used to represent the total layout of your React Project.

-Then, most of your React code sould be in **Main.js**.
+Then, most of your React code should be in **Main.js**.

 ```js
 import React, { Suspense } from "react";